aws-samples/aws-secure-environment-accelerator/reference-artifacts/Custom-Scripts/Pre-migration/README.md

 > **⚠️ Note**: If an ASEA account resides in an Organizational Unit which is in the `ignored-ous` section of `global-config` block, that account will not be added to the resulting `accounts-config.yaml` output file.
 This is due to the way that the LZA handles accounts which it manages as well as logic in the config validator.

-#### Convert Configuration Validations

-During the upgrade process, the LZA creates new Subnet Route Tables and NACLs (if they are defined in your current environment).
-To avoid network outages for existing applications, the `convert-config` script creates new Route Tables and NACLs, however they are not attached by default.
-These Route Table and NACL associations need to be manually verified before being attached.

-To achieve this, we output two different versions of the network-config.yaml file:

-- `network-config.yaml`
-- `network-config-with-subnet-associations-and-route-tables.yaml`

-The `network-config.yaml` file has an empty array for `networkAcl.subnetAssociations` and an undefined value for `subnets.routeTable`.
-While the `network-config-with-subnet-associations-and-route-tables.yaml` has the properly generated values for attaching the NACLs and Route Tables.
-This will be described in more detail in the `Run the LZA Pipeline` section later in the README.

 ### Confirm Convert Configuration Outputs

 After running the `convert-config` script, the following artifacts should be generated in the current directory in a subdirectory named `outputs/lza-config` and in the CodeCommit repository named `<prefix-name>-LZA-config`: